dynatrace-extensions/dynatrace-extensions-vscode/README.md

 Currently implemented completions trigger:

-- on `fromType` and `toType` attributes of any `topology.relationships` item
+- on `fromType:` and `toType:` attributes of any `topology.relationships` item
-- on `sourceAttribute` and `destinationAttribute` attributes of any relationship based on entity mapping rules (provided you have already filled in `fromType` and `toType` respectively)
+- on `sourceAttribute:` and `destinationAttribute:` attributes of any relationship based on entity mapping rules (provided you have already filled in `fromType` and `toType` respectively)
-- on `entityType` and `entityTypes` anywhere in the yaml, relevant entity types are suggested
+- on `entityType:` and `entityTypes:` anywhere in the yaml, relevant entity types are suggested
-- on lists of attribute-type properties, on `key` the keys of relevant entity attributes are suggested
+- on lists of attribute-type properties, on `key:` the keys of relevant entity attributes are suggested
-- on `entitySelectorTemplate` can make use of `Ctrl + Space` to trigger completions as the selector is being built
+- on `entitySelectorTemplate:` you can make use of `Ctrl + Space` to trigger completions as the selector is being built
+- on `entitySelectorTemplate:` you can auto-complete selectors for relationships that are seen in the YAML
-- on `iconPattern` (within `topology.rules`) or `icon` (within `staticContent.header`) - you can browse available Barista Icon codes
+- on `iconPattern:` (within `topology.rules`) or `icon:` (within `staticContent.header`) - you can browse available Barista Icon codes
-- on `key` for card keys either inside `layout.cards` or individual card type lists - card keys that have not been used yet are suggested
+- on `key:` for card keys either inside `layout.cards` or individual card type lists - card keys that have not been used yet are suggested
+- on `value:` for metrics and dimensions of a prometheus extension if data has been scraped already
+- on `description:` in `metrics` section for those metrics that have been scraped from a Prometheus endpoint

 ![intellisense](previews/intellisense.gif)